Skip to content

 • The remaining 50 cards form the stock, divided into 5 deals of 10 cards each.

 • Build tableau columns in descending order.
-Any card can be placed on a card one rank higher, regardless of suit.
+You can place any card on a card that's one rank higher, regardless of suit.

 • Only same-suit descending sequences can be moved as a group.